focusaurus/peterlyons.com/app/pages/leveling-up.md

     * This isn't college.
 You are part of a business and you are paid a salary.
 Being late to work or to meetings sends a strong negative signal about your commitment to the work, and it annoys managers.
 Get your act together and be on time.
 * Dress appropriately,
     * In some offices, there's truly no dress code and being full-on casual (barefoot with shorts) is acceptable.
 If you work at one of those places, good for you.
 Skip ahead past this point.
 However, many companies and regions still have a dress code that requires business casual dress.
     * It's just not worth the negative exposure to push the limits of coder hygiene and style at work.
 Have good showering and personal grooming habits.
-Men, shave or keep your facial hair neatly trimmed.
+If you have facial hair, shave or keep it neatly groomed.
 If you are expected to wear business casual, wear actual business casual.
 If you are unsure about a specific item of clothing, ask a salesperson or colleague.
 There's a good chance you aren't wearing real dress slacks (as opposed to khakis).
 If all the managers are wearing real business casual slacks, you should be, too.
 You probably need to get help selecting the right shoes as well.
 Those Doc Martens don't count.
     * Note that I can count at least four people on this [list of famous programmers](https://web.archive.org/web/20150401054033/http://www.sherweb.com/blog/the-men-behind-the-code-creators-of-famous-programming-languages) who are clearly clueless about appearance.
 Your own mileage will vary, but since you didn't invent Unix or C, don't push your luck.
 * Be client-facing.
     * Always act as an ambassador for your company and your products.
     * Know how to talk to non-technical users.
 If you can't do this, get help and work on it.
 It's not hard, but it takes practice.
-You should be able to explain exactly what you do, satisfactorily, to your parents.
+You should be able to explain exactly what you do, satisfactorily, to someone very non-technical.
 Practice with friends and relatives.
     * Don't bad-mouth your products or services.
 Yes, you can be clear and frank about issues and limitations, but you can't make general disparaging remarks about your products.
 * Watch your language.
     * Profanity usually doesn't cut it.
 This is especially true in front of clients.
 In general, most mature businesses will have a profanity-free culture.
 You may still hear a lot of profanity in some smaller businesses, but this is problematic because if you are in the habit of swearing all the time, it can be really difficult to constantly censor yourself when you need to.
 Eventually, companies usually make a trade-off between liability and professionalism, and the profanity goes away.

 Again, all of these rules should be "no brainers"; things that you should just do, without needing reminders.
 They are easy and they maximize your chances of success.
 If you violate them, you take yourself out of the running for the biggest raises and promotions.
-You might like saying "douchebag" a lot, but if I said you'd get $10K a year more if you stopped saying it, you'd probably clean up your act.
+You might like saying "asshole" a lot, but if I said you'd get $10K a year more if you stopped saying it, you'd probably clean up your act.
 Another way to think of it is, if I charged you $6.40 for every time you swore, you would probably stop swearing so much.
 That's how the math works out if you swear 6 times a day for 260 work days a year (2011) and it costs you a $10K raise.

 ### Write good emails when interacting with customers.